 - 1. If the pilots selected through Immediate Selection do not fill the Super Final, or in case of selected pilots not being able to participate, a Waiting List is created and used to select further pilots using the 7 day cycle as described in A.2. - 2.
-The Super Final Waiting List is organized in pilot blocks. - 3.
-Each block contains the next-ranked pilots for all World Cup events: - a.
+The Super Final Waiting List is organized in pilot blocks.

+- 3. Each block contains the next-ranked pilots for all World Cup events: - a.
 0 pilots for events with Flying Quality below 0.7 - b.
 1 pilot for events with Flying Quality between 0.7 and 1.49 - c.
 2 pilots for events with Flying Quality between 1.5 and 1.99 - d.
 3 pilots for events with Flying Quality above 2.0 - 4.
-Each female block contains the next-ranked female pilots for all World Cup as long as they place in the top 80 of the event's overall ranking: - a.
+Each female block contains the next-ranked female pilots for all World Cup: - a.
 0 pilots for events with Flying Quality below 0.7 - b.
 1 pilot if the block number is a multiple of 3 plus 1 for events with Flying Quality between 0.7 and 1.49 - c.
 1 pilot if the block number is not a multiple of 3 for events with Flying Quality between 1.5 and 1.99 - d.
 1 pilot for events with Flying Quality above 2.0 - 5.
 Pilots who are already selected are not listed in a block.
 Their spot in that block is not filled with lower-ranked pilots.
 The size of each block may therefore vary.